 - Scrub clean the sweet potatoes and prick a bunch of times with a knife.

 - Turn butternut squash cut side down onto a prepared baking sheet and place sweet potatoes alongside.
 Roast.

 - When butternut squash and sweet potato are tender, carefully remove from the oven.

 - Once butternut squash and sweet potato are cool enough to handle, scoop out the flesh and put into a large bowl.

 - Add seasoned melted butter.

-- Mash again.
-Then, just serve and enjoy these easy peasy butternut squash mashed potatoes!
+- Mash again, then transfer to a serving dish and garnish (if desired).
+Time to serve and enjoy these easy butternut squash mashed potatoes!

-Want a super smooth consistency?
-Whip the mixture with a hand mixer or use a food processor.
+- Want a super smooth consistency?
+Whip the mixture with a hand mixer.

-To keep things vegan, opt for vegan butter instead of regular.
+- To keep things vegan, use vegan butter instead of regular.

-I garnished with chives and crispy sage leaves.
-Saveur has a simple recipe for fried sage leaves.
-Alternatively, you can used chopped green onion or parsley instead.
+- I garnished with chives and crispy sage leaves.
+Alternatively, you can use chopped green onion or parsley instead.
 Garnish is totally optional, of course.